i

 Privacy

-Finally, under Privacy, you can create a privacy policy.
-A privacy policy is essential to comply with (inter)national legislation.
-WordPress provides a privacy policy, but you must use it correctly.
+Finally, under ‘Privacy’, you can create a privacy policy.
+A privacy policy is essential to comply with national and international legislation.
+WordPress provides a privacy policy, but you should review it and make sure it’s fully compliant with your particular industry and location requirements.

 8. Choose a WordPress theme

-Now the settings are in place, let’s define the look of your website with a theme.
+Now that the settings are in place, you can start to think about the look of your website with a theme.
 A WordPress theme is a design that defines the look of your website.
 Each theme contains its style and features.

 Popular WordPress themes